Curriculum Links

 Maths

 Maths is a core subject, thus has a high profile in school.
 The children enjoy this subject and speak highly of the various quality learning activities they undertake within lessons.
+Children are expected to cover various mathematical concepts across the school year.

 Useful Resources